For your convenience, a PDF version of the Student Handbook for Financial Aid 2019-2020 has been created in addition to this webpage.

-Students who file FAFSA, but do not qualify for federal work-study may look for a Student Assistant job on campus.
+Students who file FAFSA but do not qualify for federal work-study may look for a Student Employment position on campus.
 Students can work up to 12 hours a week during the academic year and are paid out of the department/office operating budget.
 A student’s supervisor determines their work schedule based on their academic commitments, scheduling needs, and availability of funds.
 A variety of jobs are available in various offices and department on campus.
 Read more about student employment opportunities here.

 Unemployment Waiver Program